RoeeJ/lorehub/docs/CURRENT_STATE.md

 - Implemented with Commander.js for argument parsing
 - Ink for beautiful TUI components
 - Features completed:
-  - `lh add` - Add facts to current project (inline or interactive mode with Ink UI)
+  - `lh add` - Add lores to current realm (inline or interactive mode with Ink UI)
-  - `lh project` - Show project information and stats
+  - `lh realm` - Show realm information and stats
-  - `lh search` - Search facts across ALL projects with wildcard support
+  - `lh search` - Search lores across ALL realms with wildcard support
-  - `lh list` - List facts from ALL projects with interactive selection
+  - `lh list` - List lores from ALL realms with interactive selection
 - Global knowledge hub approach:
-  - Facts always added to current project
+  - Lores always added to current realm
-  - Search/list show facts from ALL projects by default
+  - Search/list show lores from ALL realms by default
-  - Current project facts marked with ⭐
+  - Current realm lores marked with ⭐
-  - Use `--current` flag to limit to current project only
+  - Use `--current` flag to limit to current realm only
-  - Use `-p <path>` to filter by specific project
+  - Use `-r <path>` to filter by specific realm
-- Smart project detection from package.json/git
+- Smart realm detection from package.json/git
 - Non-TTY support for CI/CD environments
 - Database stored in ~/.lorehub/lorehub.db
 - Fixed all interactive UI issues: